RenouB/MP-Hanoi/README.md

 # MP-Hanoi

+# Task 1 - Simulation of different play strategies for the Tower of Hanoi Game

+For this task three strategies were simulated.
+- **Agent 0**: This agent plans h moves ahead and chooses the set of moves that results in the highest score, where the score is measured as the number of discs in the correct location after h moves.
+When multiple possibilities shared the same score, the agent randomly selected from these.
+- **Agent 1**: Given an initial state, this agent identifies the largest misplaced disk.
+It subsequently plans h moves ahead to try and place this disc in its correct location.
+If multiple possibilities satisfy this criteria, it chooses from them based on score, analogously to Agent 0.
+If no possibilities satisfy this criteria, it employs the exact same strategy as agent 0.
+- **Agent 2**: This agent is identical to Agent 1, except that it attempts to place a randomly chosen disc.

+TheTower of Hanoi game has all discs beginning on the first pole, and the goal is to place them on the final pole.
+Here, the simulations differ from the original game in this respect.
+The start states are randomly initialized.
+We also experiment with variations on the winning state.
+In Win Context 0, all discs must be place on a randomly chosen pole.
+In Win Context 1, the winning state is randomly chosen.
+We make no changes to the rules governing disc movements and valable configurations.
+All simulations involve four discs (the implementation contained here is not efficient enough to scale to five).

+For each agent and each win context, we simulate planning horizons in the range of 1 to 15.
+Each of these individual simulations is performed 250 times and the resulting scores are averaged.
+The score is simply the number of turns taken to complete the game.
+Because it is possible for agents to become stuck in an infinite loop, we set a maximum turn limit of 1000, after which a failure is counted.

+We now present and discuss the results.

+## Agent 0
+## Agent 1
+## Agent 2

+## Win Contexts

 # Task 2 - Productivity Scores

 For this task, I was provided with the results of a randomized controlled trial, where different goal setting apps were provided to participants and productivity scores were subsequently obtained.